python/typing_extensions/doc/index.rst

 ``typing_extensions`` also re-exports all names from the :py:mod:`typing` module, including those that have always been present in the module.
 This allows users to import names from ``typing_extensions`` without having to remember exactly when each object was added to :py:mod:`typing`.
-There is one exception:
+There are a few exceptions:
 :py:class:`typing.ByteString`, which is deprecated and due to be removed in Python 3.14, is not re-exported.
+Similarly, the ``typing.io`` and ``typing.re`` submodules, which are removed in Python 3.13, are excluded.

 Versioning and backwards compatibility
 --------------------------------------